The 5 Best Marrakech Desert Tours [2024 Reviews]

 On the first day, your drive south will take you past the city of Quarzazate, known locally as the Gateway to the Desert because the Sahara Desert spreads out across the land to its immediate south.
 Soon after this, you’ll stop at the Ksar Ait Ben Haddou.

 You’ll probably immediately recognize the Ksar Ait Ben Haddou.
 Not only is it a renowned UNESCO World Heritage Site, but the ancient village of earthen clay, fortified houses is also frequently used as the setting for major Hollywood movies and TV shows.
-If you’re a Game of Thrones fan or you’ve watched Gladiator, The Mummy, or Prince of Persia, then you’ve seen the streets of Ait Ben Haddou.

 The half-dozen traditional kasbahs inside the village are especially well preserved.
 I hope you’ve got a good camera because the ancient architecture around Ait Ben Haddou is stunning.
 It’s worth taking this tour to see that one city alone.